Good Samaritan Sister Dolores Carroll believes the key to a long, fulfilling life is study, travel and learning a new language.

 After Japan, Sister Dolores spent 20 years at Grovely before being diagnosed with Meniere’s disease – a disorder of the inner ear that can affect hearing and balance.
 She has now lived at Marycrest for five years.

 The 100-year-old has enjoyed her adventurous, long life.
 “I don’t feel I’m 100 – I just don’t,” she says.

 “I didn’t expect to reach 100.
 I was the weakest of our family, and they’ve all died.
 I was the weakest of the 11 in the little group who went in the novitiate with me, and they’ve all died.
 I was the weakest of us, and here I am, and my brain is still alert, but my body is weak.

 “I do think travel has made me stronger in faith and in life in general.
 I enjoyed every place I’ve been.
 The Holy Spirit has guided me wherever I’ve been sent.”

 Even though her body is weak, Sister Dolores’ servant spirit is still strong, with her taking up a new ministry at Marycrest.

 “So many people don’t know where they’re going, they don’t know what day it is or so on,” she says.

 “I can help them in so many ways, and I can listen, and I’m happy about that.”

-* This is an edited version of an article first published in The Catholic Leader, November 24, 2013.
+This is an edited version of an article written by Emilie Ng and first published in The Catholic Leader on November 24, 2013.